Sukkot

+In the Torah's description of the holiday, the idea of welcoming all guests and extending hospitality is intrinsic to the celebration.
+Actual and symbolic "guests" (Aramaic: ushpizin) are invited to participate by visiting the sukkah.
+Specifically, according to the Zohar, seven "forefathers" of the Jewish people are to be welcomed during the seven days of the festival, in this order: Day 1: Abraham; Day 2: Isaac; Day 3: Jacob; Day 4: Moses; Day 5: Aaron; Day 6: Joseph; Day 7: David.

-The holiday lasts seven days in the Land of Israel and eight in the diaspora.
+The holiday lasts seven days.
 The first day (and second day in the diaspora) is a Shabbat-like holiday when work is forbidden.
-This is followed by intermediate days called Chol Hamoed, when certain work is permitted.
+This is followed by intermediate days called Chol HaMoed, during which certain work is permitted.
 The festival is closed with another Shabbat-like holiday called Shemini Atzeret (one day in the Land of Israel, two days in the diaspora, where the second day is called Simchat Torah).
-Shemini Atzeret coincides with the eighth day of Sukkot outside the Land of Israel.

-The Hebrew word sukkoṯ is the plural of sukkah, "booth" or "tabernacle", which is a walled structure covered with s'chach (plant material, such as overgrowth or palm leaves).
+The Hebrew word sukkoṯ is the plural of sukkah ('booth' or 'tabernacle') which is a walled structure covered with s'chach (plant material, such as overgrowth or palm leaves).
 A sukkah is the name of the temporary dwelling in which farmers would live during harvesting, reinforcing agricultural significance of the holiday introduced in the Book of Exodus.
 As stated in Leviticus, it is also reminiscent of the type of fragile dwellings in which the Israelites dwelled during their 40 years of travel in the desert after the Exodus from slavery in Egypt.
 Throughout the holiday, meals are eaten inside the sukkah and many people sleep there as well.

-On each day of the holiday it is a mitzvah, or commandment, to perform a waving ceremony with the Four Species, as well as to sit in the sukkah during the holiday.
+On each day of the holiday it is a mitzvah, or commandment, to 'dwell' in the sukkah and to perform a shaking ceremony with a lulav (a palm frond, then bound with myrtle and willow), and an etrog (the fruit of a citron tree) (collectively known as the four species).
+The fragile shelter, the 'now-three-item' lulav, the etrog, the revived Simchat Beit HaShoeivah celebration's focus on water and rainfall and the holiday's harvest festival roots draw attention to people's dependence on the natural environment.

 Origins

+The traditional origins of the holiday dates back to the Israelites' time in the desert, where they were told to commemorate God's protection and the harvest season that would happen when they would arrive in the land of Israel by building huts and taking the Four Species.